 - a.
-Allow CTE teacher preparation programs access to funds under Title II of HEA. - b.
-Include incentives for teacher preparation programs to focus on integrating core academics and technical skills as required in the Carl D. Perkins CTE Act. - c.
+Allow CTE teacher preparation programs to access funds under Title II of HEA, and include incentives for these programs to focus on integrating core academics and technical skills. - b.
+Preserve TEACH Grants and educator loan forgiveness programs and create other supports for current and future CTE teachers - c.
 Increase access to efficient and effective alternative pathways to teacher certification for mid-career professionals.